Key Takeaways

 That last figure is usually underestimated by a factor of two or more.

-Step 2: Prioritise on Business Impact, Not Technical Preference
+Step 2: Prioritise by Business Impact

 The systems your engineers most want to re-architect aren't always the ones that deliver the most business value.
 Keep the business outcome as the primary filter.

-Prioritise based on three factors.
-Strategic importance: which systems directly support revenue or near-term business goals?
-Pain intensity: which systems are generating the most friction or blocking other work?
 Modernization complexity: lower-complexity efforts that still deliver real value build momentum before the harder work begins.

 Don't try to modernize everything at once.
 That's how programmes create disruption without delivering value.

-Step 3: Define Success Before You Start
+Step 3: Define What Success Looks Like

 This is the step most programmes skip.
 It's also the one that most directly determines whether leadership keeps funding the work past the first year.